 This fire station was built in 1897 and designed by the local architectural firm of Gardner, Pyne, and Gardner.
 A northern addition, designed by B Hammett Seabury, was erected in 1906.
 The station ceased operation in the late 1960s and was used for a workshop and storage space for city departments.

 This cavernous space is an ideal candidate for adaptive reuse, especially in the hands of an imaginative architect.
-Ground level openings originally for tank trucks can be a place to innovate with glass overhead doors, while weight bearing walls make for easy loft construction.
-There are many creative conversions of fire houses to community centers and loft-living residential or office units, that can serve as inspiration to purchase and reuse this historic property.
-The Springfield Preservation Trust wholly supports the City’s continued efforts to request proposals for redevelopment of this property.
+Ground-level openings originally for tank trucks can be a place to innovate with glass overhead doors, while weight-bearing walls make for easy loft construction.
+There are many creative conversions of firehouses to community centers and loft-living residential or office units, that can serve as an inspiration to purchase and reuse this historic property.
+The Springfield Preservation Trust wholly supports the City’s continued efforts to request proposals for the redevelopment of this property.